ThirVondukr/passlib/docs/narr/quickstart.rst

 for future flaws.

-While this algorithm is still considered secure, it has fallen out of favor in comparison to bcrypt & pbkdf2, due to it's non-standard construction.
+While this algorithm is still considered secure, it has fallen out of favor in comparison to bcrypt and pbkdf2, due to its non-standard construction.

 Furthermore, when compared to Argon2 and BCrypt, SHA512-Crypt and PBKDF2 have proven more susceptible to cracking using modern GPU-based techniques.